semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 first one is the task you want to perform and the second parameter is the name of the service that will be used for the task.
 The third parameter is optional and is the version of the service that you want to start.
-If no `version` value is given, a default value will be used as follows:
+If no `version` value is given, a default value will be used according to the following list:

 * mysql: The default value is `5.6`
 * postgres: The default value is `9.6`